srikumarks/codaholic/_posts/2013-01-30-taming-the-scriptprocessornode.markdown

 The use case worked through in this post demonstrates how abstractions built on other nodes do not extend to script nodes without special considerations.
-The two kinds of usages for script nodes discussed here -- sources and signal processors -- are likely to be very common scenarios, which makes it worthwhile to try to avoid the problems that arise with such usage of script nodes.
-Having the following features built into the [ScriptProcessorNode] is therefore important.
+The two kinds of usages for script nodes discussed here -- sources and signal processors -- are common scenarios.
+Having the following features built into the [ScriptProcessorNode] helps avoid the problems that crop up in straightfoward usage of script nodes.

 1. Permit creation of script nodes without inputs.
 This better models source nodes.
 Passing 0 for "number of input channels" may be enough at the API